Machine Vision Technology Forum 2019 - Presentations

 Prism-based Multispectral Imaging for Machine Vision Applications

 Despite the huge potential that hyperspectral imaging offers in quality and structural inspection of food, plant health and growth, environmental monitoring, pharmaceuticals, medical diagnosis, forensic sciences and thin film analysis, the scope often seems to be limited in industrial environments.
-This is because the hyperspectral imaging technologies available today are slow, use low resolution sensors, require complex image data handling and are a costly investment to multiply.
+This is because the hyperspectral imaging technologies available today are slow, use low-resolution sensors, require complex image handling and are a costly investment to multiply.
 Furthermore, it is often seen that an application starting with a hyperspectral approach often comes to a conclusion that the number of relevant wavelength bands required are just 3 or 4.
 Today hyperspectral applications are usually found in laboratories where the main task is to identify the relevant bands to differentiate between two or more objects.

 Vibrational spectroscopy is based on the fact, that molecules reflect, absorb or ignore electromagnetic waves of certain wavelengths.
-Hyperspectral sensors measure those responses and return a spectrum per spatial point from which a the chemical fingerprint of a material can get derived.
+Hyperspectral sensors measure those responses and return a spectrum per spatial point from which the chemical fingerprint of a material can be derived.
 This data requires extensive processing to be useable for vision systems.

-Hyperspectral imaging – technology, applications and future
+Hyperspectral imaging - future technology and applications

 Hyperspectral Imaging is one of the current trends in machine vision along with Industry 4.0, Embedded Vision and Deep Learning.
 The combination of spectroscopy and image processing opens up new fields of applications in machine vision.
 Chemical information that can be visualised using Chemical Colour Imaging (CCI) enables the acquisition of data that would not be possible with conventional image processing.
 Along with the hardware required for hyperspectral tasks, the talk will present applications and possibilities offered by this technology.

 High performance SWIR cameras in machine vision and process control